-Scots are a spirited bunch, and their New Year’s Eve party definitely reflects that.
+Scots are a seriously spirited bunch, and their New Year’s Eve party reflects that.
 Forget one night of celebrations – Hogmanay festivities span over the course of three days.

-There are parties and events happening across the city, but I’ve highlighted a few of the main events you don’t want to miss, along with some survival tips to help you make the most of your Hogmanay experience.
+There are parties and events happening across the city, but I’ve highlighted a few of the main events you don’t want to miss, along with some survival tips so you can make the most of your Hogmanay experience.

 Table of Contents